Full cost model

 - Overheads are allocated to the final cost objects with an overheads percentage calculated as a percentage of the total sum of the salaries and indirect employee costs for effective working hours.
 Part of the overheads is distributed between all tasks of the organisation.
 If the organisation’s cost structures in different task components essentially differ from each other, the overheads percentage must be calculated separately for each task.
 According to the matching principle, the costs arising in one single result area (e.g. education) must be allocated exclusively to that area.

-- Self-financing percentage refers to the organisation’s own funding contribution to the total costs of a co-funded project (the contributions of all other funding bodies have been deducted).
-In keeping with the funding terms and conditions, a university or research institute can finance its own contribution with, for instance, discretionary government transfers received for operational expenditure, returns from business activity, donations or other external funds.
+- The self-financing percentage refers to the organisation’s own funding contribution to the total costs of a co-funded project (the contributions of all other funding bodies have been deducted).
+Within the limits of the funding terms and conditions/standard terms for funding, the site of research can finance its own contribution with, for instance, government aid for operating expenditure, returns from business activity, donations or other external funds.

 - A funder can for various reasons define certain cost items as ineligible for support.
 These may include costs that arise outside the eligibility period for support, or other costs, taxes or funding costs not related to the activity in question.
 Instead of investment costs, depreciations are often accepted as eligible for support.